tjmahr/dissertation/docs/11-aim1-introduction.md

 unrelated prime ("Buch", book).
-Children looked to the target about equally well in the two prime conditions: approximately .62 proportion looks to target with a normal prime versus approximately .60 for a mispronunced prime.
+Children looked to the target about equally well in the two prime conditions: approximately .62 proportion looks to target with a normal prime versus approximately .60 for a mispronounced prime.
 In contrast, they looked less to the target in the unrelated prime condition (approximately .55).
 Thus, the children in this study showed cascading activation where the mispronunciation activates the mispronounced word which in term activates a semantically